 A larger magnet creates a more opposing magnetic field, which will generate greater excursion of the speaker diaphragm/cone and more sound.

 Of course, the size and strength of the magnet should be appropriate for the driver's size.
 Tweeter drivers have smaller magnets compared to bass or mid-bass drivers since they're more delicate by design and are only meant to produce high-end frequencies.

 So the answer to “do bigger magnets mean better speakers” is “not necessarily”.
-The size of the magnet is less important than its magnetic strength, and the strength of the magnet must be appropriate to the driver’s purpose in the speaker/sound system.
+The size of the magnet is less important than its magnetic strength, and the magnet's strength must be appropriate to the driver's purpose in the speaker/sound system.

 For more information on magnets and loudspeakers, check out my article Why And How Do Speakers Use Magnets & Electromagnetism?